Forrai-Zoltan/shorts/md/befitting.md

 He drew his axe from his belt, and slowly and warily marched towards the ziggurat.
 A familiar stench of rot and decay vexed his senses and he stopped when he realised he had been watched.

+Two tall figures cloaked in dark velvets emerged from the opening.
+They carried massive cleaver-like blades that glinted sharply in the strong sunlight.
+He raised his weapon and girded himself for the likely clash.
+And as they shambled closer he could make out their features.
+He recoiled a few steps and cringed at the two horrific visages.
+What he first believed to be cloth was a cloak made of a blanket of decomposing flesh and skin which wrapped itself tightly around the gaunt figures.
+It looked as if their once human skin were flayed and then draped over them once again, dressed in their own agony, such a mockery of the living.
+A long slit-like opening in the front revealed the skeletal structure under the decaying skin.
+Empty sockets watched his every flinch, lips of naked teeth scorned him with unsaid words.

 ------

 <div class="tape">Warning: Rough prose below! </div>

-He realised he had been watched as two dark figures amerged from the gaping cavity of the ziggurat.
-As they stepped out of the harsh sunlgiht he could make out their horror.
-A black moldy silk draped over them from head to toe, wrapping tightly around the giant figures.
-The cloch had an opening in the middle where he could see their skeletal figures.
-Flesh rotting, dark bones, empty sockets for eyees, exposed teeth for lips, eroded features.
-With giant cleavers.

 He lept towards one of the dark figures and with one dextreous swoop he choped its head off, which almost flew off but the tight hood catced it.
 The second creature charged at him.